herry13/sfplanner/README.md

   This workflow is sequential that has 3 procedures.
 If you executes the workflow in given order, it will achieves the goal state as well as perserves the global constraints during the execution.

-- To generate and execute the plan using Bash framework, we invoke **sfp** command with an option *--solve-execute* and with an argument the path of the task file:

-		$ sfp --solve-execute task.sfp

-  It will generate and execute the plan by invoking the Bash scripts in the current directory (or as specified in environment variable SFP_HOME) in the following sequence:

-		./modules/b/start
-		./modules/pc/redirect "$.b"
-		./modules/a/stop

-- If you save the plan in a file e.g. **plan.json**, you could execute it later using option *--execute*

-		$ sfp --execute plan.json